janroesner/janroesner.github.com/content/posts/rails-does-not-scale.md

 Rails not only scales better than ever, but it also scales like any other framework that – being based on an interpreted language – is necessarily executed at least an order of magnitude slower than it theoretically would be with a compiled language.

-The differences in language performance ggand memory consumption already play a minor role in real request/response scenarios, but they are almost completely negligible under the application of a proper caching strategy.
+The differences in language performance and memory consumption already play a minor role in real request/response scenarios, but they are almost completely negligible under the application of a proper caching strategy.
 And the container-based, horizontal scalability of Rails applications and their services is as much a given as the acceptance of SaaS products by end-users.

 Rails does scale.
 Matter of fact.